 Leon Dickson Sr.

-Leon Dickson Sr., is owner and principal broker of BenchMark at Southwind Realtors.
-The Tennessee Association of Realtors recently selected Dickson as the group’s first African-American president-elect for 2017.
-A Realtor for 27 years, he previously held the post of state secretary/treasurer for the group.
+Leon Dickson Sr., is owner and principal broker of BenchMark at Southwind Realtors LLC.
+Dickson was selected to serve The Tennessee Association of Realtors as the group’s first African-American president in 2018.
+He currently serves as the Immediate Past President.
+A Realtor for 30 years, he also serves as a Director, for the National Association of Realtors.
 He also is a past president of the Memphis Area Association of Realtors and was named its Realtor of the Year in 2012.
 The native Memphian volunteers at HopeWorks and Germanshire Elementary.

 Michael E. Pohlman

 Mike Pohlman is CEO / President of Pickering Firm, Incorporated, a Memphis based, full–service engineering and architectural design firm, with offices in Tennessee, Mississippi and Arkansas.
 Pohlman is a 1979 Mechanical Engineering graduate from Christian Brothers University, a Tennessee Professional Engineer, and has served in various capacities at Pickering during his 39 years with the firm.
 He currently serves on the advisory boards for both the University of Memphis and Christian Brothers University engineering schools as well previously serving as President of both the American Council of Engineering Companies (ACEC) for Tennessee and the American Society of Military Engineers (SAME) Memphis Post.